 New growth in the spring

-We give all the chives a thorough weeding as soon as the new growth starts appearing each spring… mostly to get rid of any grass roots that might be embedded in the clumps.
-As soon as the soil temperature becomes warm enough, we add a thick layer of mulch.
-And later on in the summer when the chives start to look too tall and ratty, we use scissors to cut them down almost to the ground… the chives grow back in a surprisingly short time.
+I give all the chives a thorough weeding as soon as the new growth starts appearing each spring… mostly to get rid of any grass roots that might be embedded in the clumps.
+As soon as the soil temperature becomes warm enough, I add a thick layer of mulch.
+And later on in the summer when the chives start to look too tall and ratty, I use scissors to cut them down almost to the ground… the chives grow back in a surprisingly short time.

 Notice the round black seeds